thinkthoughts/openwave-readingpoint/readingpoint/results/004_m5_known_q_baseline/README.md

 These results remain separate:

-**Result 003:** shared mathematical structure — SUPPORTED
+**Result 003:** shared mathematical structure --- SUPPORTED\
-**Result 004:** M5 numerical baseline — SUPPORTED
+**Result 004:** M5 numerical baseline --- SUPPORTED\
 **Reading Point → M5 physical mapping:** NOT ESTABLISHED

 ## Next reading point

 Test whether the common `C2 × C2` quotient from Result 003 can be
 related to an output of the M5 measurement machinery without choosing an arbitrary residue-to-quaternion pairing.

 A successful next test must obtain its M5 side from the existing measurement machinery rather than assigning quaternion labels by hand.